jagho-jcs/aws-devops-project/hsbc-aws-ec2/nginx-web-cluster/README.md

 $ terraform apply -var-file=dublin.tfvars
 ```

-Note that this example may create resources which can cost money.
+Note that this example may create resources which you maybe charged.

 Run `terraform destroy` when you don't need these resources.

 ## Outputs